-2. Covered litter box:
+2. Covered Litter Boxes:

-Hooded litter boxes, also known as closed or covered litter pans, are boxes with a covering or hood.
+Hooded litter boxes, also known as closed or covered litter pans, are boxes with a covering or a hood.

-This converts the box into a small looking house, where your cat enters to relieve himself in seclusion and privacy.
+This converts the box into a small-looking house, where your cat enters to relieve himself in seclusion and privacy.

-Recently, with the advancement in tech, some have odor absorbing filters in the hood vent.
+Recently, with the advancement in tech, some have odor-absorbing filters in the hood vent.
 This keeps the air fresh and reduces odors.

 The hooded cat box is one of the best litter box options for any cat home.